2i2c-org/2i2c-org.github.io/content/blog/2024/funding-czi/index.md

 {{< figure
   src="images/czi-logo.png"
   width="75%"
-  caption="Funding comes from the [Open Science Initiative](https://www.navigation.org/grants/open-science) of The Navigation Fund, which is '...dedicated to transforming scientific research by enhancing collaboration and innovation.
-We support tools and approaches that move beyond traditional practices, making scientific knowledge more accessible and impactful.'"
+  caption="Funding comes from the [Open Science Program](https://chanzuckerberg.com/science/programs-resources/open-science/) at CZI, which aims to '...support a diverse scientific community working in the open to accelerate our understanding of human health and disease.
+We invest in tools, platforms, and organizations that help expand participation and access to the scientific process by making it open and reproducible, and helping scientists build on each others’ work.'"
 >}}

 This builds upon [previous core support provided by CZI](../../2021/czi-core-support/), and provides an additional **~$700K over 1 year** to help 2i2c sustain its mission.
-We are incredibly grateful to CZI for their support, and this funding provides key runway for 2i2c to serve its community network and explore a sustainable and scalable model for impact.
+We are deeply grateful to CZI for their support, and this funding provides key runway for 2i2c to serve its community network and explore a sustainable and scalable model for impact.